Modeling Insights from COVID-19 Incidence Data: Part II -- Why are compartment models so accurate?: Results

-\end{widetext} Both numerator and denominator include a term which relies on graph structure and gains weight with the mixing parameter $b$ and the covariance between the fraction of susceptibles and infecteds across subpopulations.
-Just as for a complete graph, $\tilde{\beta}$ agrees with $\beta$ from least squares fits.
-Narrowing of error bars as mean degree of the random network increases express the decreasing importance of network structure as the mean degree of the network increases.\\ \prlsection{Connections to other macroscopic spread estimators} We have shown that one can generate a single population-level transmission rate for a heterogeneous population.
-From $\beta$ we may derive the basic reproduction number $R_0=\beta/\gamma$, the expected number of secondary cases produced in a completely susceptible population, by a typical infectious individual\cite{DO}.
-We compare the results from Eq.\ref{eq:beta_tilde} with basic exponential growth rate fitting on the first 20 days of the simulation and the next-generation matrix method from \cite{vdD} (Fig. \ref{fig:R0_Comparison}).\\ In \cite{vdD}, $R_0$ is computed for a general compartment model from the Jacobian matrix of the system.
+We have shown that one can generate a single population-level transmission rate, $\beta$, for a heterogeneous population.
+From $\beta$ we may derive the basic reproduction number $R_0=\beta/\gamma$, the expected number of secondary cases produced in a completely susceptible population, by a typical infectious individual\cite{diekmann1990definition}.
+Our estimation method relies on minimizing the error between heterogeneous and an SIR model over the entire time course of a surge through Eq. (\ref{eq:beta_tilde}).
+Prior estimation methods rely on the fact that in an SIR model, the parameter $\beta$ describes the linearized, or initial, exponential rate of growth of the number of infectious individuals.
+For our model, we estimate this linearized rate of growth by two methods: 1. fitting an exponential on the first 20 days of the simulation, and 2. the next-generation matrix method from \cite{van2002reproduction} (Fig (\ref{fig:R0_Comparison})).\\

+In \cite{van2002reproduction}, $R_0$ is computed for a general compartment model from the Jacobian matrix of the system.
 This matrix is evaluated at a disease-free equilibrium to determine the average number of individuals that a typical infectious person infects when the population is asymptotically disease free, i.e. $S_i = N_i$ for each $i$.
-Applying the method in \cite{vdD} to Eq. \ref{eq:Model_Consistent_Contact_Matrix_ER_Graph} and making the assumption that $N_i = N_j$ for all $i$ and $j$ as in the simulations, we obtain:
+Applying the method in \cite{van2002reproduction} to Eq. (\ref{eq:Model_Consistent_Contact_Matrix_ER_Graph}) and making the assumption that $N_i = N_j$ for all $i$ and $j$ as in the simulations, we obtain: